robfatland/nexus/python/jupyter.md

 # jupyter

-Common Jupyter notebook actions often in relation to a GitHub repository.
-Topics:
+Common Jupyter notebook actions; some in relation to a GitHub repo.

+## Topics

 - [Display an image](#display-an-image)

-## display an image
+## Display an image

 Many ways to do this: From Python or markdown.
 This method is simple Python and it appears